-Was looking forward to having a nice lie-in last Sunday when I was awoken by my friend Keisuke (a friend who I travelled with in Australia) mailing me to say he was in Tokyo.
-He had travelled from his home in Osaka through the night and had given me no warning of his arrival.
+Sunday’s are all about having a lie-in for many and I was most looking forward to one last Sunday until I was awoken by my friend Keisuke (a guy who I travelled with in Australia) mailing me to say he was in Tokyo.
+He had travelled from his home in Osaka through the night and had given me no warning of his arrival!

-I had arranged to meet up with another Japanese friend in the afternoon and after some food we met up with Keisuke in Harajuku just in time to catch the end of the Sunday parade of ‘freaks’ as well as some break dancing (still fashionable in parts here despite going out of fashion in the UK in the 1980’s!) performances on a stage in Yoyogi park.
+I had arranged to meet up with another Japanese friend in the afternoon and, after some food, we both met up with Keisuke in Harajuku just in time to catch the end of the Sunday parade of cosplayers as well as some break dancing (still fashionable in parts here despite going out of fashion in the UK in the 1980’s!) performances on a stage in Yoyogi park.